-As I was sitting at the movie theater with my glasses on –for the 3D version, waiting for it to begin, I felt extremely curious to find out how well Disney/Pixar captured Mexican culture but also how good of a story Coco is.
+As I was sitting at the movie theater with my glasses on –for the 3D version, waiting for it to begin, I felt extremely curious to find out how well Disney/Pixar captured Mexican culture but also how good of a story Coco turned out.
 It met my expectations.
-Disney/Pixar know how to tell a good story through high-quality animation and they do it in a way attractive not only to kids but also to adults.
+Disney/Pixar knows how to tell a good story through high-quality animation, and they do it in a way attractive not only to kids but also to adults.

 Although the story is universal in that it shows that to make a dream come true one has to pursue it and how family values such as loyalty can influence our lives to a fault, it is very specific about Mexican traditions.
-As the world knows it, the story is framed around The Day of the Dead (Dia de Los Muertos) widely celebrated in Mexico each year on November 2nd, and increasingly celebrated in US cities and towns with high Mexican and Latino population such as in San Francisco’s Mission District or in East LA in southern California.
+As the world knows it, the story is framed around The Day of the Dead (Dia de Los Muertos), the widely celebrated ancestral tradition each November 2nd.
+It has also been increasingly celebrated in American towns with high Mexican and Latino populations such as in San Francisco’s Mission District or in East LA in southern California.

-The intricacies of this film’s animation blow one mind’s out, showing thousands of lighting effects, complex drawings, beautiful designs, and a choreography of functional moves that made it vivid while dynamic.
-But this is not unusual from Pixar.
-They are the best of the best and this time, they have also proved something equally important: a story becomes a more relevant story and so more solid and grounded as its creators have done their due diligence to plasm cultural nuances.
+The intricacies of this film’s animation blow one mind’s out, showing thousands of lighting effects, complex drawings, beautiful designs, and a choreography of functional moves that make it vivid while dynamic.
+This is not unusual from Pixar.
+They are the best of the best, and this time, they have also proved something equally important: a story becomes a more relevant story and so more solid and grounded as its creators have done their due diligence to plasm cultural nuances.